 Recreational boating can be an extraordinary experience, but comes with inherent risk.
 Whatever on water activity you enjoy, and whether you buy, borrow or rent, you're responsible to ensure you're well-trained and informed about staying safe.

+Do you want to start boating but you are not sure what you need to do to get a boat ready for Canada’s waterways?
 The best resource is Transport Canada’s Safe Boating Guide.
 You can also click on your preferred on-water activity pictured below for the minimum safety equipment required.
-Boat Notes offers a shorter version of the guide, checklist and an app.

 Five Boating Safety Tips: